chonlita/Analytics-Portfolio/README.md

 - Identified inefficiencies such as non-value-added activities and bottlenecks in key operational processes, with an overall cycle time efficiency of 11.43%.
 - Recommended improvements to streamline processes, reduce redundancies, and leverage digital solutions for better resource utilisation.

+#### Digital Music Analysis – Parallelisation and Performance Optimisation
+- Parallelised core computations using C# and the .NET System.Threading.Tasks library, applying Parallel.For to optimise twiddle factor initialisation, STFT computation, FFT-based onset detection, and matrix normalisation.
+- Re-engineered FFT from a recursive to an iterative approach for improved memory efficiency and scalability.
+- Achieved significant performance gains — 2.7× overall speedup and up to 9× faster frequency-domain processing — verified through detailed timing and CPU profiling.

 #### Diabetic Patient Encounter Analysis
 - Built a clustering model to profile the characteristics of diabetic patients.
 - Applied decision tree modeling to identify patients at risk of readmission and used regression-based predictive modeling to analyse the relationship between factors and readmission risk.
 [Decision Tree Model](https://github.com/chonlita/Analytics-Portfolio/blob/main/Python%20Projects/Decision%20Tree_High-Risk%20Readmission.ipynb)